 - Firm (momen) tofu – Easily absorbs flavors, pairing well with soups full of various ingredients, like pork miso soup, and seafood soups rich in broth.
 It’s great with a mix of ingredients.

-- Silken (kinu) tofu – Its soft texture is appealing, and it can even go well with cold soups and lightly seasoned miso soup.
+- Silken (kinu) tofu – Its soft texture is appealing and can even go well with cold soups and lightly seasoned miso soup.

 I prefer firm tofu because it holds its shape better.
 Whichever you choose, cut it into square cubes and add it at the end since it doesn’t need to be cooked.